What Happens If You Don't Get Enough Iron? A Look at the Negative Health Effects of Iron Deficiency

 There isn't always one exact cause of iron deficiencies in adults.
 Some of the most common causes include:

 Not Eating Enough Iron

-Commonly referred to as inadequate dietary intake, an adult can suffer from an iron deficiency because they're not eating enough iron.
+Commonly referred to as inadequate dietary intake, an adult can suffer from a deficiency because they're not consuming enough of the mineral.

 There are two main types of iron that you can find in your diet, which is haem iron and non-haem iron.
 Haem iron comes from animal tissues, fish, and poultry.
 On the other hand, non-haem iron comes from plants.